French judges dismiss third rape probe against Tariq Ramadan - Journal du Cameroun

 A third and fourth complainant later came forward.

-Marsigny said the latest news marks a “turning point” in the case.
+Marsigny said the latest news marks a “turning point” in the case and that his client, who was refused bail last month, intends to make a further application to be released.

 Many of Ramadan’s supporters — including two million Facebook followers — insist Ramadan has been unfairly targeted because he is Muslim, while his lawyer has slammed what he describes as “lies” and inconsistencies by Ramadan’s accusers.